 Training Grants Sponsored by NIDCR

-NIDCR Mentored Career Development Award to Promote Diversity in the Dental, Oral and Craniofacial Workforce (K01 Independent Clinical Trial Not Allowed)
+NIDCR Mentored Career Development Award to Promote Diversity (K01 Independent Clinical Trial Not Allowed)

 The purpose of this award is to enhance the diversity of the independently funded dental, oral and craniofacial research workforce by providing mentored research experiences for eligible postdoctoral fellows and junior faculty who are from groups that have been shown to be underrepresented in the basic and clinical biomedical, behavioral, and social sciences.
 This award provides salary and research support for a sustained period of “protected time” (3-5 years) of intensive research career development under the guidance of an experienced mentor.
 The expectation is that, through this sustained period of research career development and training, awardees will launch independent research careers and become competitive for new research project grant (e.g., R01) funding or other sources of independent research support.
 Applicants must have a sponsoring institution and mentor.
 Applicants must be U.S. citizens, non-citizen nationals, or permanent residents at the time of award.

 Mentored Research Scientist Development Award (Parent K01 Independent Basic Experimental Studies with Humans Required)